 Southern States University has not entered into articulation or transfer agreements with any other college or university.

-CERTIFICATES (undergraduate level) SATISFACTORY ACADEMIC PROGRESS (SAP)
+UNDERGRADUATE CERTIFICATES SATISFACTORY ACADEMIC PROGRESS (SAP)

 In order to progress satisfactorily through an educational program, students must meet the following standards of Satisfactory Academic Progress (SAP) or they will be dismissed from the University.